issp-center-dev/HPhi/README.md

 The distribution of the program package and the source codes for HPhi follow GNU General Public License version 3 ([GPL v3](http://www.gnu.org/licenses/gpl-3.0.en.html)).

 ### Development history

-A version of HPhi is 1.0 now.
-Development history and modified points before a present version are described in a [release note](https://github.com/QLMS/HPhi/releases).
+Development history and modified points are described in a [release note](https://github.com/QLMS/HPhi/releases).

 ### Author
 - Youhei Yamaji